-- 1. Install a minimum 16" x 16" plenum (PLENUM MUST BE METAL) on air jacket top with tin snips or sabre saw as needed, using starting collar to attach. - 2.
+- 1. Install a minimum 16" x 16" plenum on air jacket top, cutting top with tin snips or saber saw as needed, and using starting collar to attach. - 2.
 Install ductwork with proper clearances to combustibles in accordance with local building codes. - 3.
-Make sure to connect a cold air return line to the back of the cold air filter box that was supplied with your new 622.
-Install and assemble the cold air filter box according to instructions.
+NOTE: A cold air return line must be installed between the cold air return filter box and the rooms being serviced by the warm air outputs of the DAKA furnace.